SNflows/tendrils/README.md

 # Dev

-After clonening from the github repo, use the provided pyproject.toml file.
+After cloning from the github repo, use the provided pyproject.toml file.
 Install using `flit` (`pip install flit`):
 `flit install --symlink` to install in EDITABLE mode.
 A legacy `setup.py` is also provided for installing with `pip install -e .` from the root directory.
 Important, do not upload you `config.ini`!
 Make sure all values are None as in the template from Pypi.
 We welcome all PRs.